Find Affordable College Courses

 $9,594 Average Tuition & Fees

-A rank of #5 on this year’s list means Frostburg State University is a great value for economics students.
-Located in the suburb of Frostburg, Frostburg State is a public college with a small student population.
+Out of the 12 schools in Maryland that were part of this year’s ranking, Frostburg State University landed the # 5 spot on the list.
+Located in the small suburb of Frostburg, Frostburg State is a public college with a small student population.

 $12,280 Average Tuition & Fees

-University of Maryland - Baltimore County landed the #6 spot in the 2023 rankings for the best value economics programs.
-Located in the large suburb of Baltimore, UMBC is a public school with a large student population.
+With a ranking of #6, University of Maryland - Baltimore County did quite well on this year’s best value schools for economics students.
+Located in the large suburb of Baltimore, UMBC is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UMBC are $12,280 a year.
+In-state tuition fees for undergraduate students at UMBC are $12,280 per year.
 While working on their degree, economics majors at UMBC accumulate an average of around $22,468 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $316.

 Read full report on Economics at University of Maryland - Baltimore County